Background pattern

 In patients with altered renal function, Sueroral should not be taken in any case.

-In patients with very frequent diarrhea, they should be encouraged to drink, and in very weak patients, they should be helped.
+In patients with very frequent diarrhea, they should be encouraged to drink, and in the very weak, they should be helped.

 If you take more Sueroral than you should

-The symptom you will notice will be swelling of the eyelids, if this occurs, you should stop taking Sueroral.
+The symptom you will notice is swelling of the eyelids; if this occurs, you should stop taking Sueroral.

-Like all medications, this medication may produce adverse effects, although not everyone will experience them.
-The most common ones are vomiting, which may appear when it is administered too quickly.
-In these cases, you should interrupt the administration of Sueroral for 10 minutes and resume giving smaller amounts more frequently.
+Like all medications, this medication can cause side effects, although not everyone experiences them.
+The most common are vomiting, which can occur when administered too quickly.
+In these cases, you should interrupt the administration of Sueroral for 10 minutes and resume it, giving smaller amounts more frequently.

-In patients with renal deterioration, an overdose may lead to hypernatremia and hyperkalemia.
+In patients with renal impairment, overdose can lead to hypernatremia and hyperkalemia.

-If you experience any type of adverse effect, consult your doctor, pharmacist, or nurse, even if it is a possible adverse effect that does not appear in this prospectus.
-You can also report them directly through the Spanish System for Pharmacovigilance of Medicinal Products for Human Use (Website:www.notificaram.es).
+If you experience any type of side effect, consult your doctor, pharmacist, or nurse, even if it is a possible side effect not listed in this leaflet.
+You can also report them directly through the Spanish Medication and Healthcare Products Agency (AEMPS) website: www.notificaram.es.

-Do not use this medication after the expiration date that appears on the packaging, after the abbreviation CAD.
+Do not use this medication after the expiration date shown on the packaging, after the abbreviation CAD.
 The expiration date is the last day of the month indicated.

 No special storage conditions are required.